-- 1. Coordinate with the cities of Martinez, Pleasant Hill, and Concord to ensure land use conformity across jurisdictional boundaries. - 2.
+- 1. Coordinate with the cities of Martinez, Pleasant Hill, and Concord to achieve land use harmony across jurisdictional boundaries. - 2.
 Encourage development of additional affordable housing to maintain and enhance Pacheco's diversity. - 3.
-Encourage the establishment and growth of locally serving businesses that fulfill the needs of residents, as well as larger commercial and light industrial businesses to provide job opportunities to the community. - 4.
-Utilize Pacheco's convenient location to promote economic development along major thoroughfares, especially around the intersection of Pacheco Boulevard and Center Avenue. - 5.
+Encourage establishment and growth of locally-serving businesses that fulfill the needs of residents, as well as larger commercial and light industrial businesses to provide job opportunities to the community. - 4.
+Support development around the intersection of Pacheco Boulevard and Center Avenue as a town center with unified design elements. - 5.
 Preserve Pacheco's historic buildings. - 6.
-Improve connections to local and regional trails, such as the Pacheco Creekside Park path, Contra Costa Canal Trail, Iron Horse Trail, and Bay Trail over the Benicia Bridge. - 7.
-Improve road maintenance and reduce traffic congestion on local roads.
-This should include encouraging transit providers to expand public transit options and promoting alternative transportation modes. - 8.
-Improve and maintain stormwater infrastructure to prevent flooding.
+Work with agencies such as East Bay Regional Park District and Contra Costa Water District to improve connections to local and regional trails, such as the Pacheco Creekside Park path, Contra Costa Canal Trail, Iron Horse Trail, and Bay Trail over the Benicia Bridge.